Best Running Jackets for Women of 2021

 The Arc'teryx Cita SL is an exceptional backcountry piece that's perfect for fast-and-light missions.
-This is one of the lightest jackets we've ever tested, weighing in at just 2.3 ounces.
-It packs easily into its pocket without the need for a zipper, saving on important ounces.
-We find this piece to be super breathable with excellently-placed nylon vents under the arms and along the back.
-It's also comfortable and affordable to boot.
+This is one of the lightest jackets we've ever tested, weighing in at a hardly noticeable 2.3 ounces.
+It packs into its pocket with ease and without the need for a zipper, shaving ounces.
+We find this piece to be super breathable, with excellently placed nylon vents under the arms and along the back.
+It's also comfortable and on top of it all, surprisingly affordable.

 On the downside, this jacket isn't the most bombproof rain jacket, and it has very few bonus features.
-No pockets and no hood make this an excellent choice for an emergency shell to throw in your pack, not necessarily the piece you'd pick for a long day out in bad weather.
-Nonetheless, the Cita's value cannot be understated if you are the type to count every gram on your body before heading out.
+No pockets and no hood make this an excellent choice for an emergency shell to throw in your pack, not necessarily what you'd pick for a long day out in bad weather.
+Nonetheless, the Cita's value cannot be understated if you're the type to count every gram of gear before heading out.

 Read review: Arc'teryx Cita SL - Women's

 Arc'teryx Norvan SL Hoody - Women's

 The Arc'teryx Norvan SL Hoody is other-worldly when it comes to the protection it provides.
 Its Gore-Tex ShakeDry exterior and thoughtful, weather-proofing details make this our favorite jacket for running in inclement weather.
 The elastic bits around the wrist cuffs and waist cuff add further weather protection while the adjustable, gently brimmed hood keeps water away from your face.
 These elements come together to create a burly, rugged adventure cloak that will protect you on the trails.
 If you don't want to make up excuses for not getting out, even in the rain, this jacket will keep you accountable.